On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 Drought limits growth.
 Any tree, any plant, has evolved with a variety of strategies to avoid and tolerate drought.
 Drought, is a relative thing.
 Plants are uniquely adapted to those conditions they evolved with.
 Their ability to adapt is related to that ‘experience’.
 Plants are essentially fixed in place, more place dependent than mobile organisms.
 While ‘mobile’ organisms can move about to satisfy their needs, they are still dependent on their environment.
 While we can, plants cannot, ‘run to the store’ for what they might need.
 Our resource ‘independence’ is in this way an ‘illusion’.
 All organisms are dependent.
 Plants must possess the structures, adaptability and vigor to obtain whatever they need, from where they grow.
 To do this they have developed various survival strategies particular to their place and its local communities.

 Any tree/plant has evolved strategies that allow it to ‘avoid’ local drought, as well as equip it to tolerate drought periods when unavoidable.
 Having a deep extensive root system allows a plant to access water from throughout the soil volume it can penetrate, reaching to depths that remain moist far below the dry surface layers.
 For many arid country plants, such deep roots allow them to tap into subsurface water sources not otherwise available to shallow rooted plants.
-In other cases, such as for Sonoran Desert Cacti and Agave species, they concentrate their roots toward the surface where they benefit from the occasional, but timely, monsoonal rainstorms common to the region, quickly taking the water up, replenishing its ‘stores’, growing and conducting needed cellular repair, before shutting with the increasing scarcity of water.
+In other cases, such as for Sonoran Desert Cacti and Agave species, they concentrate their roots toward the surface where they benefit from the occasional, but timely, monsoonal rainstorms common to the region, quickly taking the water up, replenishing its ‘stores’, growing and conducting needed cellular repair, before shutting down again with the increasing scarcity of water.
 All take advantage of various strategies to reduce their water loss during drought periods.

 Plants also have varying capacities to tolerate drought via internal process which allow them to survive when such conditions occur.
 The loss of cellular and intracellular water from drought is measurable.
-Water in the cell has a structural aspect.
+Water in the cell also serves a structural function.
 When water levels drop within a cell, it begins to contract.
 As this continues the collective effect within a leaf is wilting.
 As this continues the plant approaches what is sometimes called ‘permanent wilt’.
 Botanists and cell biologists call this the ‘turgor loss point’ (MPa), the leaf water potential at which wilting occurs.
 In technical language this refers to the difference in water pressure, as drought settles in, outside the cell and inside the cell.
 Because of the close relationship between the internal state of the cell and its ambient conditions, as water availability declines, the difference increases and their is a strong tendency for the plant to balance its internal conditions with those outside.
 Low soil moisture, low humidity, with warm to hot temperatures, along with wind, increase water loss from leaf surfaces and the overall plant.
-Water plays both functional and structural roles in the living tissues.
+Water then plays both functional and structural roles in the living tissues.
 As water is ‘drawn’ out of the cell, its internal water pressure, its turgor, drops, and the cell begins to collapse.
 At a critical point this collapse results in permanent tissue damage, particularly to the defensive cell membrane and wall, resulting in the leaf and tissues dying.
-MPa varies between species.
-A plant’s provenance, the conditions under which it evolved over generations, its physical structure, the durability of its leaves.
+MPa varies between species with a plant’s provenance, the conditions under which it evolved over generations, its physical structure and the durability of its leaves.

-Actively growing cells and tissues in trees are largely limited to their leaves and cambial tissues that surround their trunks and limbs.
+Actively growing cells and tissues in trees are limited to their leaves and cambial tissues that surround their trunks and limbs.
 Wood is less effected by drought.
 Wood, without ongoing metabolic processes, is a fixed, static, structure.
 Drought then effects only those living tissues and cells, tissues that do cover and protect the wood beneath each contributing to the health and longevity of the whole plant.

 These factors go toward explaining why the trees in my list below of those adapted to arid and semi-arid regions like ours dominate the list.
 They have adopted these strategies.
 Most conifers possess narrow, needle like leaves or have adopted the tiny, adpressed, awl shaped leaves common to Junipers and Cypress trees.
 The more extreme these characteristics are exhibited, in general, the more drought adapted they are.
+(In biology, however, there are always exceptions.)

 Market Availability

 Growing for the specific conditions of small market areas, isn’t profitable for the ‘big boys’, so they don’t offer trees of the best ‘fit’.
 They limit the discussion to cold hardiness, which, I’ve already pointed out as important, but not the sole or even most important concern in many cases.
 Some of those commonly available are ‘native’, somewhere in North America.
-Red Maples, Acer rubrum, is a North American native, but you need to understand something of the diversity of the continents landscapes, climates, soils and plant communities.
+Red Maples, Acer rubrum, is a North American native, but you need to understand something of the diversity of the continent’s landscapes, climates, soils and plant communities.
 Our conditions vary widely, often even across relatively small areas.
 Just as cold hardiness isn’t, neither is being ‘native’, a broadly applicable ‘badge of approval’.
 Trees, any plants, require careful siting, a matching of plant to conditions.
 ‘Right Plant, Right Place’, is a horticultural maxim, a must to be followed if success is to be had.

-Smaller growers, which sell more locally, or at least to regions that share more ‘extreme’ conditions, can do this, but it’s still a numbers game for them.
+Smaller growers, which sell more locally, or to regions that may share more ‘extreme’ conditions, can do this, but it’s still a numbers game for them.
 Our immediate market area is relatively small, so a grower’s investment in its ‘field stock’, its inventory, must be limited and the sizes that they offer, smaller.
 Larger growers are very efficient in their production, but their ‘model’ constricts them.
 The ‘rules’, defining minimum caliper size, the diameter of the main stem or trunk, acceptable for planting, is set locally by municipalities, and works to limit our choices.
 If we want more appropriate choices we need to lessen the size requirement and require more climate adapted trees, or settle for the less appropriate choices the large growers offer us.
 This size requirement constricts and limits local choice.

 Place: Matching Plant and Condition

 We humans, however, have brought with us to the desert, expectations of greener ‘pastures’.
+We may ‘like’ the desert, but we don’t necessarily want it as our home landscape.
 Our tendency is to create ‘oases’ in the desert and these spread across the landscape with our growing numbers.
 Urban areas, and yes, Redmond is urban, place additional burdens on local landscapes.
 Our present list of trees is made up of broadleaf, deciduous, shade trees with their relatively ‘lush’ broadly spreading leafy crowns.
 It is what so many of us expect, not what ‘belongs’ here.
 Such landscapes are ultimately unsupportable fantasies, and we don’t want to be reminded of its cost.
 We routinely modify the landscape within our towns and cities, our yards, to meet our desires, ignoring the needs and limits of the place we live.
 The very fact of cities, brings with it these conflicts, but we make these ‘concessions’ automatically.
 The demands this makes of the Deschutes River Basin need to be evaluated, because all calls for more water are not of equal value.
-Supporting such a profligate use for individual residential landscapes, is irresponsible if the region is to remain healthy and viable.
-Water so spent is a lost opportunity for plants and animals that earned their place long ago. so when we do ‘spend’ our water it shoild be in support of something well worth it.
-Parks are a public investment intended to serve the needs of the community, providing us a place we can visit collectively and utilize regularly, that is ‘durable’ enough to survive our use without deteriorating (Provided we give them the maintenance they require).
-Parks then serve a larger purpose and so are of greater value in terms of water investment.
-We expect that we will have to provide enough resources and labor to do this.
-At some point large, lush residential landscapes are simply unsupportable..
+Supporting such profligate use for individual residential landscapes, is irresponsible if the region is to remain healthy and viable.
+Water so spent is a lost opportunity for plants and animals that earned their place long ago. so when we do ‘spend’ our water it should be in support of something well worth it.

 As Redmond continues to grow, transforming the area’s natural landscape, into one that can survive our increasing intensities of use, we find ourselves having to intervene at proportionately higher levels utilizing more water, resources and energy to simply maintain the status quo.
 It is our pattern of use that is out of step, the pattern, that needs to be redefined.
 Our use of water rises with our population growth and the transformation of our landscape.
 This is in direct conflict with our understanding of water’s limited availability.
 Water’s scarcity is one of the most defining characteristics of this place.
-We support three different types of landscape, the protected native landscape with its intact biotic communities; one that serves the community’s collective need for durable landscapes that can absorb/tolerate heightened levels of use within its ‘borders’; and residential landscapes, which are limited in their use and the collective needs that they fulfill.
-Active use Parks, are designed and managed to withstand such use.
-They are a priority because they serve a necessary community need.
-Residential, and more passive use landscapes, should be designed and managed in ways that require little or no supplemental irrigation, relying on native plants, supplemented with appropriate arid and semi-arid plants from comparable regions.
-(Growing food for local consumption, by serving to meet a valid need and purpose, would be a smaller, supportable landscape, and therefore, an acceptable use of water use on the landscape.)
-The third, native, intact plant communities, would be protected from destructive uses and require little if any supplemental water other than perhaps when other natives were planted to bolster, strengthen the community.
+We have four different types of landscape here, the shrinking native landscape with its intact biotic communities; one that serves the community’s collective need for durable landscapes in the form of active use Parks, that can absorb/tolerate heightened levels of use within its ‘borders’; our residential landscapes, which are limited in their use and the collective needs that they fulfill and those ‘developed’ commercial and industrial spaces whose landscapes serve as little more than as spatial buffers between properties with little planted on them….Then there are the disused properties, stripped of the native landscape, overgrown with weedy species, as they await development.

 Trees and the Limits of an Arid Climate